Gaussma/QuantLib-Lib/README.md

  Right Click the project testsuite18, --> "Project Only" -->"Build Only " !

+TO fix why no test is showned !
 Tricks 1:
  After Build success, if the tests has not shown in Text Explore, restart the Visual Studio 2017 !
 This is the trick !
  Tricks 2: remove the testsuite18.cpp and pch.cpp file from the project menu !
+Very important !
 (make sure an required step done ! )
  Trick 3:
  Configuration Properties -> General ->